 EVERY CONCENTRATED FRAGMENT.
 One-act.
 An exploration of the relationships, lives, and the life-outcomes of four factually-based French female Partisan resisters arrested on the eve of the Paris deportations during WWII.
 4 females.
 Available in 30-minute or 45-minute versions.

 IN THE BEGINNING...
 Short rom-com: In the Garden of Eden...
 Redux.
 1 female, 1 male, race neutral or any.
 10 minutes.

 LITTLE KINGS.
-45+ minutes.
-Five family members exist as present-day fractured-fairy-tale-versions of characters from KING LEAR, via an originally conceived satire that sends-up 400 years of human civilization and family history -- a hilarious and thought-provoking tour de force.
-2 female, 2 males, 1 of either.
-First published in OASIS 10.1 Jan.-Mar.
-2002.MARY MARY.
-10 minutes.
+One-act.
+Five family members exist as present-day fractured-fairy-tale-versions of characters from King Lear, via an originally conceived satire that sends-up 400 years of human civilization and family history.
+A hilarious and thought-provoking tour de force.
+2 female or female-identified, 2 male or male-identified, 1 of either or trans, all race-neutral or any.
+60 minutes.MARY MARY.
+Short.
 A holiday-themed speed-play presented in 3 vivid snapshot flash-acts.
 Each act is set in the same suburban California family home at Christmas Dinner; each dinner takes place in a different, consecutive decade.
-3 females, 2 males.
-Published in INFLATABLE MAGAZINE Winter 1999.
+3 females, 2 males, race-neutral or any.
+15 minutes.

 The above texts are available from <firstname.lastname@example.org> and through the New Play Exchange National New Play Network.

-photo © a. paul cartier
+website photo by a. paul cartier